aave/aip/content/aips/CAPS_PLUS_RISK_STEWARD.md

 ## Simple Summary

-This governance proposal grants the `RISK_ADMIN` role to a `CapsPlusRiskStewards smart contract on each network with an active instance of Aave v3`.
+This governance proposal grants the `RISK_ADMIN` role to a `CapsPlusRiskStewards` smart contract on each network with an active instance of Aave v3.
 Once the `CapsPlusRiskStewards` has received the `RISK_ADMIN` role, the `RISK_COUNCIL` can adjust asset borrow/supply caps upwards without voting overhead.
 The `RISK_COUNCIL` is a Gnosis Safe controlled by the DAOs risk-providers (Gauntlet, Chaos Labs).

 ## Motivation